Шедевры живописи, антикварные редкости, эксклюзивные артефакты — всё это в нашем Telegram-канале.

 What is most intriguing—Leonov was not obsessed with symbolism and an "ideological layer."

 His drawings are a play of associations.
-Here are stripes—they suddenly become sea waves and Odessa sailors; circles—transform into the dancing patterns of kerchiefs.
-Textile motifs freely slide across the surface, now a fluffy "Meadow" field, now a mischievous "cobalt grid," now a witty "polka dot" on a red background.
+Here are stripes—they suddenly become sea waves and Odessa sailors; circles—transform into the dancing patterns of shawls.
+Textile motifs glide freely across the surface, now a fluffy "Meadow" field, now a mischievous "cobalt net," now a witty "polka dot" on a red background.

 Read the patterns—like lines of poetry!